Approximating quantum channels by completely positive maps with small Kraus rank: Statement of the main results

 Assume now that $|\A|\geq |\B|$, and consider $\cN:\cL(\A)\rightarrow\cL(\B)$ a so-called classical-quantum channel.
 More specifically, define the CPTP map

 where $\{\ket{x_i},\ 1\leq i\leq|\A|\}$ is an orthonormal basis of $\A$ and $\ket{\psi_1},\ldots,\ket{\psi_{|\A|}}$ are unit vectors in $\B$.
 Setting, for each $1\leq i\leq|\A|$, $K_i=\ketbra{\psi_i}{x_i}$, we can clearly re-write $\mathcal{N}:X\in\cL(\A)\mapsto \sum_{i=1}^{|\A|}K_iXK_i^{\dagger} \in\cL(\B)$, so $r_K(\cN)\leq |\A|$.
 Now, we want to show that, at least for certain choices of $\ket{\psi_1},\ldots,\ket{\psi_{|\A|}}$, it is even impossible to approximate $\cN$ in the sense of Theorem \ref{th:main} with strictly less than $|\A|$ Kraus operators.
-For that, we impose that they are defined in terms of an orthonormal basis $\{\ket{j},\ 1\leq j\leq|\B|\}$ of $\B$ as by equation \eqref{eq:frame'}.
+For that, we impose that they are defined in terms of an orthonormal basis $\{\ket{j},\ 1\leq j\leq|\B|\}$ of $\B$ as by Equation \eqref{eq:frame'}.
 Since the conjugate of $\cN$ is the CP unital map

 we have in this case that $\mathcal{M}=(|\B|/|\A|)\cN^*$ is precisely of the form \eqref{eq:qc} (with the roles of $\A$ and $\B$ switched).
-Hence, as we already showed, if $\widehat{\cM}:\cL(\B)\rightarrow\cL(\A)$ is a CPTP map such that $\cM,\widehat{\cM}$ fulfil equation \eqref{eq:approx1} (with the roles of $\A$ and $\B$ switched) for some $0<\varepsilon<1/2$, then it cannot be that $r_K(\widehat{\mathcal{M}})<|\A|$.
-This means equivalently that if $\widehat{\cN}^*:\cL(\B)\rightarrow\cL(\A)$ is a CP map such that $\cN^*,\widehat{\cN}^*$ fulfil equation \eqref{eq:approx2} for some $0<\varepsilon<1/2$, then it cannot be that $r_K(\widehat{\mathcal{N}}) = r_K(\widehat{\mathcal{N}}^*)<|\A|$.
+Hence, as we already showed, if $\widehat{\cM}:\cL(\B)\rightarrow\cL(\A)$ is a CPTP map such that $\cM,\widehat{\cM}$ fulfil Equation \eqref{eq:approx1} (with the roles of $\A$ and $\B$ switched) for some $0<\varepsilon<1/2$, then it cannot be that $r_K(\widehat{\mathcal{M}})<|\A|$.
+This means equivalently that if $\widehat{\cN}^*:\cL(\B)\rightarrow\cL(\A)$ is a CP map such that $\cN^*,\widehat{\cN}^*$ fulfil Equation \eqref{eq:approx2} for some $0<\varepsilon<1/2$, then it cannot be that $r_K(\widehat{\mathcal{N}}) = r_K(\widehat{\mathcal{N}}^*)<|\A|$.

 Summarizing, we just established that $n\geq \max (|\A|,|\B|)$ is for sure necessary in Theorem \ref{th:main}.
 But it is not clear whether or not the $\log |\rE|$ factor can be removed.
-In the case of ``well-behaved'' channels, whose range is only composed of sufficiently mixed states, we can answer affirmatively, which is the content of Theorem \ref{th:main'} below.
+In the case of ``well-behaved'' channels, whose range is only composed of sufficiently mixed states, we can answer affirmatively, as an immediate implication of Theorem \ref{th:main'} below.
 However, we leave the question open in general.

 \begin{theorem} Fix $0<\varepsilon<1$ and let $\cN:\cL(\A)\rightarrow\cL(\B)$ be a CPTP map with Kraus rank $|\rE|\geq |\A|,|\B|$.
 Then, there exists a CP map $\widehat{\cN}:\cL(\A)\rightarrow\cL(\B)$ with Kraus rank at most $C\max(|\A|,|\B|)/\varepsilon^2$ (where $C>0$ is a universal constant) and such that